Pêle-mêle: S* hates Mondays, the Snoezelen** 45 minutes perceived as 10. The expressiveness of M*'s gaze during this session.

 Memory as a time scale.

-Without warning, without expecting it, the unspeakable, the indefinable, the inexpressible, the inexpressible, the "unquantifiable" emerges.
-Eyes shine, tell me so much about a privileged relational quality.
+Without warning, without expecting it, the unspeakable, the indefinable, the inexpressible, the "unquantifiable" emerges.
+Eyes shine, telling me so much about a privileged relational quality.

 Is there a different rhythm in the institute?

-Sound punctuations: "It* goes to your room!", footsteps squealing on the plastic floor, incomprehensible words, rumbling sounds, the metronomic hum of the coffee machine compressor.
+Sound punctuations: "C* go to your room!", footsteps squeaking on the plastic floor, incomprehensible words, borborygms, the metronomic hum of the coffee machine's compressor.

 At regular intervals, the corridor light goes out.
-Again in the distance the soles crunch, someone whistles Maya the bee.
+Again, in the distance, soles croak, someone whistles Maya the bee.

-First breakfast alone, in the large refectory, or how space affects our perception.
-My chair is too low or this table too high, I think back to this exhibition that I visited in a wheelchair with a hanging totally unsuitable for my eye level.
+First breakfast alone, in the large refectory, or how space plays on our perception.
+My chair is too low or this table too high, I think back to the exhibition I visited in a wheelchair with a display that was totally unsuited to my eye level.

-During my first tour of the establishment I only see one clock, inattention?
+On my first tour of the building I only see one clock, inattention on my part?

-On the last day of immersion, if I had to summarize all these exchanges, it is the word "love" that would certainly be the most accurate.
+On the last day of immersion, if I had to sum up all these exchanges, the word "love" would certainly be the most appropriate.